kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 #### Reading / Writing

 Ignoring some exceptions, the types know how to read and write themselves.
 In `cdx` each object has a tag id of 2 bytes. `cdx_objects.yml` maps the tag to the object name and element tag in cdxml.
 Like objects, properties have a tag id of 2 bytes. `cdx_properties.yml` maps this tag id to the properties name and it's type.
 So if new objects and properties are found in the specification or by reverse-engineering,  they can be added to these files.
+If the property is of an already existing type, only the yml file must be updated and no code change is needed.
+So theoretically up to a certain degree a user can add new features himself.

 Enum types of INT8, INT16 or INT32 are implemented as separate type and not as number.
 So for each enum a type exists.